adityyyyy/cryptic/README.md

 # cryptic

-This is a simple cli gcm standards encryption and decryption tool.
-To use it simply git clone this repo. cd in the repo. go build.
+This is a simple cli gcm standards encryption and decryption tool.\n To use it simply git clone this repo. cd in the repo. go build.